ai-eks/OpenClubhouse/README.md

 ## Statement

-This is a third part Clubhouse audio player open for everyone.
-I hope that anyone without invite code or iPhone can also hear the voice.
-All room accesses are acquired from personal session, and all copyrights of the voice are belongs to Clubhouse and its users.
+This is a third part Clubhouse audio player.
+I hope that everybody can hear the voice.
+So it is a open Clubhouse client for Android, for Computer, and for anyone without invite code.

+All room accesses are acquired from personal session, and all copyrights of the voice are belongs to JoinClubhouse.com and its users.

+If you have any question or suggestion, issues are welcome.

 ## Preview